john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 ### `self`

-Okay, what is with that `self` parameter used throughout the `Student` class?
+What is with that `self` parameter used throughout the `Student` class?
 It is a reference to the "instance" of that class.
 For example, let's say we had all these "instances" of the `Student` class:

     emmy = Student("Emmy Noether", 837195783)
     al = Student("Albert Einstein", 986534568)